Actions

 move.w #120,flashtime(a0) ; set temp invincible time to 2 seconds

 Save, build, and test.
 See if you can try to outrun the camera in the S-tube in GHZ1 and try to see if you're not in a Spin Dashing state after getting hurt.
 If all goes well, those pesky bugs should be gone!
-As for the animation, we'll deal with that in the Adding new sprites section of the guide
+We now have a functioning Spin Dash in Sonic 1!
+However, it doesn't look like the Spin Dash from Sonic 2.
+In the next sections, we will rectify this.

 Adding new sprites

-As mentioned before, the Spin Dash that we have doesn't look like the one found in Sonic 2.
-Sonic doesn't have a dedicated Spin Dash sprite as it's not present in Sonic 1, so we need to implement the sprites for it.
-So for this section, you'll add the Spin Dash sprites from Sonic 2's sprites to Sonic 1's.
+Now, you'll need to add the Spin Dash sprites from Sonic 2 into Sonic 1.
+Since Sonic doesn't have a dedicated Spin Dash sprite as it's not present in Sonic 1, we need to implement the sprites for it.
 To do this, we'll need a tile/sprite/mappings editor of our choice.
 We'll be using Flex 2 for this guide.

 Open up sonic1.flex.json in your disassembly via Flex 2 and select the "Sonic" object under the "Common" folder.
 Once there, click on the "Load" button under Object and...